SkinLesionsResearch/NCPL/README.md

 ## Data Preparation:
 Downloads the HAM10000 dataset and store it in the folder "data/semi_processed"

+- ** Data Path **

 The labeled training data subdirectory is the "data/semi_processed/[Num of Samples]/train_labeled.txt", the Num_of_Samples is set at [500, 1000, 1500, 2000, 2500]

 The unlabeled training data subdirectory is the "data/semi_processed/[Num of Samples]/train_unlabeled.txt", the Num_of_Samples is set at [500, 1000, 1500, 2000, 2500]

 The testing data subdirectory is the "data/semi_processed/test.txt"

-The txt file for both training and testing data is as following format:
+- ** File Format **: The txt file for both training and testing data is as following format

 "./../ups/data_ham10000/datasets/ISIC_0030828.jpg 4",

-the first "./../ups/data_ham10000/datasets/ISIC_0030828.jpg" is the path to image on dist,
+The first "./../ups/data_ham10000/datasets/ISIC_0030828.jpg" is the path to image on dist,

-the second "4" is the corresponding label.
+The second "4" is the corresponding label.

 ## Training
 ```shell